JornyWan/jornywan.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.ece.cornell.edu/'>ECE Ph.D.
-Student at Cornell University</a>
+subtitle: ECE Ph.D.
+Student at <a href='https://www.ece.cornell.edu/'>Cornell University</a>.
+Research interests in AI for Medicine, 3D Vision Learning, and Multimodal Learning.

 profile:
   align: right